Skip to main content

 • Knowledge is often thought to be the highest achievement of rational creatures, the thing that distinguishes us from other animals and is the basis of our ability to predict and control our environment.
 Beginning with the most Platonic of questions—‘what is knowledge?’—this course introduces you to basic topics in contemporary epistemology.
 Among the questions it goes on to address are: why is knowledge valuable?; how do we acquire knowledge and how do we pass it on to others?; how do we become better knowers?; is there such a thing as collective knowledge?; do animals have knowledge?; is there such a thing as knowledge at all?

-• In every aspect of our lives we are inundated by information and misinformation, claims and counter-claims: some people tell us we should believe this; others that we should believe that.
-Decisions have to be made; possible evidence has to be sifted; reasons have to be given; arguments have to be propounded; risks evaluated.
-All this requires the ability to reason critically: to distinguish between bad arguments and good ones, supporting evidence from mere distraction.
+• On this module you’ll learn to reason critically: to distinguish between bad arguments and good ones, supporting evidence from mere distraction.
 Everybody has the basic ability to do this, but it is not always as developed we need it to be: and in this complex world being able to present your point forcefully and rationally is vitally important.
-The aim of this module is to help you develop the skills required to get the most out of their degree and beyond.
+The aim of this module is to help you develop the skills required to get the most out of your degree.

-• This module will introduce students to some key theories and problems in ethics.
+• This module will introduce you to key theories and problems in ethics.
 Ethical theories examined may include deontology, utilitarianism, moral sense theory, and virtue ethics.
 Theoretical issues may include the nature of value, theories of rights and responsibilities, and the role of competing conceptions of human nature.
 Practical topics may include euthanasia, abortion, poverty, personal relationships, equality, animal ethics, and punishment.
 The precise topics covered may vary from year to year, according to staff availability and interests.
-The module will lay the foundations for subsequent modules at Level 5 and 6, including ‘Ancient Ethics’, ‘Existentialist Ethics’, and ‘Philosophy of Medicine and Bioethics’.

 • In this module you will develop an understanding of ancient philosophical ideas and the ways in which philosophical arguments are presented and analysed.
 You will look at the thought and significance of the principal ancient philosophers, from the Presocratics to Aristotle, and examine sample texts such as Plato's 'Laches' and the treatment of the virtue of courage in Aristotle, 'Nicomachean Ethics' 3.6-9.